cascina (noun, feminine): farmhouse, farmstead

 At the restaurant, Dillon manages the front of the house and is responsible for the ambiance and elegance of the dining rooms.
 She maintains a carefully curated musical playlist for the restaurant, and loves facilitating the fellowship that comes from sharing a meal in a memorable setting.

 Justin teaches cooking both at the farm and also in Italy.
 Every March in Rome and every November in Bologna and December in Venice, he offers small groups of clients a week-long culinary adventure with daily cooking classes, restaurant meals, and cultural excursions.

 Justin also keeps alive his interest in teaching through speaking engagements on diverse topics such as agriculture, ancient Greece/Rome, parenting, and homeschooling.

-The Naylors are proud parents of three sons, and happy to be raising them in close proximity to Dillon’s mother, who is an invaluable presence in their lives.
+The Naylors are proud parents of three children, and happy to be raising them in close proximity to Dillon’s mother, who is an invaluable presence in their lives.